 The next steps in further developing the agency patient safety program are to work with our facilities to conduct patient safety program assessments to collect data, identify trends, and to guide project prioritization.
 These efforts support the IHS’ enterprise risk management program and allow us to stratify and prioritize the management of identified risks.

-For more information on the IHS Total System Safety and Quality Strategy, I encourage you to review our TSSQ Strategy fact sheet.
+For more information on the IHS Total System Safety Strategy, I encourage you to review our TSS Strategy fact sheet.